-A registered trademark is an essential step in creating a business, and it is a vital asset to protect.
+A registered trademark can be an important step in bringing a product or service to market, and it is a vital asset to protect.
 Acquiring a trademark prevents other companies from selling their goods or services using a mark that closely resembles yours.
 This protection ensures that customers do not get confused between different businesses.

-When another business infringes on your trademark, one of the ways to respond is by issuing them with a cease and desist letter.
-The document requests the infringer to stop or consider stopping using the infringing trademark.
+When another business infringes on your trademark, one of the ways to respond is by issuing them a cease and desist letter.
 There are several things to consider when sending or receiving a cease and desist letter:

 Some of the factors that a trademark owner should consider before sending a cease and desist letter include: